 Rules on source or target table are not permitted.
 There can be no rules defined on either the source table or the target table.
 CHECK constraints can be used on source and target tables.

 Rules are a backward compatibility feature.
 The preferred implementation is to use CHECK constraints.
 For CHECK constraint restrictions, see Constraint Requirements earlier in this topic.

 Must have required database permissions before partition switch.
-Because switching a partition uses an ALTER TABLE statement.
-Therefore, you must have the required database permissions associated with the ALTER TABLE statement.
+Because switching a partition uses an ALTER TABLE statement, you must have the required database permissions associated with the ALTER TABLE statement.
 The set of permissions does not have to be the same between the source table and the target table.

-By performing an ALTER TABLE…SWITCH operation, a schema-modify lock is acquired on both the source and target tables to make sure no other connections reference even the metadata for the tables during the change.
+During an ALTER TABLE…SWITCH operation, a schema-modify lock is acquired on both the source and target tables to make sure that no other connections reference the tables during the change.
 For more information about locks, see Lock Modes.